chrisyrniu/chrisyrniu.github.io/_pages/about.md

 Hi!
 I am a second-year PhD candidate at [CMU Safe AI Lab](https://safeai-lab.github.io/), advised by [Prof. Ding Zhao](https://www.meche.engineering.cmu.edu/directory/bios/zhao-ding.html).
 Previously, I received an M.S. in Electrical and Computer Engineering at [Georgia Tech](https://www.gatech.edu/), working with [Prof. Matthew Gombolay](https://sites.gatech.edu/matthew-gombolay/).
 Before that, I received a B.E. in Intelligence Science and Technology at [South China University of Technology](https://www.scut.edu.cn/en/).
 I also spent wonderful time as a research intern at [Baidu Research](http://research.baidu.com/) with [Dr. Liangjun Zhang](https://www.cs.unc.edu/~zlj/), and at [Berkeley](https://www.berkeley.edu/) with [Prof. Masayoshi Tomizuka](https://me.berkeley.edu/people/masayoshi-tomizuka/).

-My research goal is to build methodologies for collaborative, interpretable, and reliable intelligent robotic systems that can interact with complex environments (including humans) around them.
-Thus, my research interest lies at the intersection of robotics and machine learning, and their applications in multi-agent coordination, autonomous driving, and human-robot interaction.
+My research interest lies at the intersection of robotics, machine learning, and multi-agent systems.
+My research goal is to build methodologies for collaborative, interpretable, and reliable intelligent robotic systems that can interact with complex environments around them.

 My Chinese name is 牛雅儒 (Niu-Ya-Ru), where my first name (雅儒) means a scholar with elegance in [ancient Chinese](https://baike.baidu.hk/item/%E9%9B%85%E5%84%92/5817490).